 Template automation with board management software

-A board management portal is a useful template tool that has become increasingly popular for many reasons.
+A board management portal, which is a leading solution for a virtual board meeting, is also a useful template tool that has become increasingly popular for many reasons.
 Notably, this software automates the creation of templates, with the appropriate template custom-generated at the end of a meeting.

-Board software is also key for streamlining the whole process of meeting management in a slew of other ways.
+Board software is also key for streamlining the whole process of board meetings management in a slew of other ways.
 Among other things, it allows members to:

 As is the case with many other team management apps, task management is an essential feature here.
 Task managers are straightforward but immensely helpful: